sse-secure-systems/connaisseur/CONTRIBUTING.md

 - a signed image is deployed to the cluster and passed
 - Connaisseur is successfully uninstalled

-We hope to automate these tests in the future and also provide a test script for local testing with Minikube.
+We hope to automate these tests in the future and also provide a test script for local testing with minikube.

 ### Signed Commits and Pull Requests
 All changes to the `master` branch must be signed which is enforced via [branch protection](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/about-required-commit-signing).
 This can be achieved by only fast-forwarding signed commits or signing of merge commits by a contributor.
 Consequently, while we appreciate signed commits in PRs, we do not require it.